 Votes withheld and broker non-votes will have no effect on the election of directors (Proposal No. 1).
-Proposals No. 2 and 3 each requires the affirmative vote of a majority of shares represented and voting at the annual meeting.
-Proposal No. 4 requires the affirmative vote of the holders of at least 662/3% of the voting power of the outstanding shares of the Company.
-Abstentions and broker non-votes will have the effect of a vote against the proposal.
+Abstentions and broker non-votes will have no effect on the preferred frequency of future advisory votes on executive compensation (Proposal No. 4).
+Proposals Nos.
+2 and 3 each requires the affirmative vote of a majority of shares represented and voting at the annual meeting.
+Abstentions and broker non-votes will reduce the number of shares voting as well as the number of shares in favor of the proposal and, therefore, will have no impact on the results of voting.